 HR managers need strong interpersonal skills.
-They often have to manage tough situations in the workplace that require the ability to manage people effectively.
-Experience and training with conflict management would be a plus.
-Other key skills include decisionmaking skills, leadership skills, organizational skills, and speaking skills.
+They often have to manage tough situations in the workplace that require the ability to communicating with people effectively.
+Because this role often involves mediating disputes, experience with and training in conflict management would be a plus.
+Other key skills include decision-making skills, leadership skills, organizational skills, and speaking skills.

 One of the key benefits of a career in HR is that there are many different opportunities to choose from.
 HR managers can develop advanced knowledge in specialty areas within the field such as labor relations, compensation, benefits, leadership development, employee engagement, and talent acquisition.
 The Society for Human Resource Management offers training modules in many of these specialized areas.

 Human Resources Manager Salaries

 According to the Bureau of Labor Statistics, HR managers earned median pay of $110,120 in 2017 or $52.94 per hour.
 The lowest-earning 10 percent of HR managers earned less than $65,040, and the highest 10 percent made more than $197,720.